 The shape of our skull is already defined by the circle we did at the beginning, right?
 So we just need a very simple and childish haircut to give life to our boy.
 Let's do it now.

-Easy, easy... there is nothing to fear.
-Nobody needs to be stylist or fashion designer to make the perfect hair.
+Easy, easy... there's nothing to fear.
+You don't need to be a stylist or fashion designer to make perfect hair.
 There isn't a right way to draw hair, so you'll need to try until you create the ideal haircut you want.
 Just remember that the hair is responsible for defining the personality of our characters.
-Oddly enough, the hair can express age, rebellion, conservatism... incredible, isn't?
+Oddly enough, the hair can express age, rebellion, conservatism... incredible, isn't it?
 Speaking of which... what is your hairstyle?!
 Oh, never mind...

-An accurate and fast way to drawing cartoon hair is to seek photo references on the web!
+An accurate and fast way of drawing cartoon hair is to seek photo references on the web!
 I do this all the time: grab a fashion magazine or try a Google search.
-After finding the ideal style, put the image as a reference next to your drawing board (or tablet) and start making a cartoon and simplified version of it.
+After finding the ideal style, put the image as a reference next to your drawing board (or tablet) and start making a simplified cartoon version of it.

-Well, it seems we completed our character successfully!
+Well, it seems we've completed our character successfully!
 Congratulations!

-Now let's play a bit more and create a completely different character leveraging the same template we used for little Tommy (yes, I created a name for him).
+Now let's play with cartoon drawing ideas and create a completely different character with the same template we used for little Tommy (yes, I created a name for him).

+Here are some more cool cartoon characters to draw.
+Older characters can be easy cartoon drawings.
 As usual, let's start with the eyes.
-This time we will draw faster, adding wrinkles, eyebrows and the eye pupils.
+This time we will draw faster, adding wrinkles, eyebrows, and the eye pupils.

 Notice that the ends of the nose are positioned very close to the bottom of the eyes.
 This is an effective technique to use when designing larger and wider noses.
 The idea is always to exaggerate to get a good result!